-\$ is a Jacl operator for substituting a variable name with its value invoke is the command generateHeapDump is the operation you are invoking is the name of the server on which you want to general each server a heap dump <nodename></nodename> is the node to which <servername> belongs</servername>
+\$ is a Jacl operator for substituting a variable name with its value invoke is the command generateHeapDump is the operation you are invoking <servername></servername> <nodename></nodename> is the node to which <servername> belongs</servername>

 - 3. To use the administrative console to generate your heap dump, complete the following: - a.
 Start the administrative console. - b.
 In the navigation pane, click Troubleshooting > Java dumps and cores. - c.
-Select the server\name for which you want to generate the heap dump. - d.
+Select the server_name for which you want to generate the heap dump. - d.
 Click Heap dump to generate the heap dump for your specified server.

 After running the wsadmin command, the file name of the heap dump is returned.
 For more information on finding heap dumps, refer to the Locating and analyzing heap dumps topic.
 When you have a couple of heap dumps, use a number of memory leak problem determination tools to analyze your problem.
-Memory Dump Diagnostic for JavaTM is an offline tool for diagnosing root causes behind memory leaks in the Java heap.
+Memory Dump Diagnostic for Java[TM] is an offline tool for diagnosing root causes behind memory leaks in the Java heap.
 See the diagnosing out-of-memory errors and Java heap memory leaks information.